Teaching Robots Where To Go And How To Act With Human Sketches via Spatial Diagrammatic Instructions: Empirical Evaluation

 \subsection{Solving the MBPP with Spatial Diagrammatic Maps}

 We evaluate our approach of formulating and solving optimization problems which build upon our SIMs on multiple real-world scenes, where images are taken by a Vzense time-of-flight RGB-D camera.
 Diagrammatic instructions to specify ROIs for manipulation and permissible regions for the mobile base are sketched onto the images.
-This gives us 4 scenes, which we name \emph{Tables A}, \emph{Tables B}, \emph{Drawer}, and \emph{Mixed}.
+This gives us 4 scenes, named \emph{Tables A}, \emph{Tables B}, \emph{Drawer}, and \emph{Mixed}.

 We use the Unitree Z1 as the mobile manipulator the Unitree Aliengo quadruped as the mobile platform, which can elevate the manipulator base to a height between $0.15 \, m$ and $0.42 \, m$ above the ground.
 The quadruped is omnidirectional, i.e. $\omega \in [0, 2\pi)$.
 We use the joint limits specified in the URDF for Z1.
 We report the percentage of area of the ROI that is reachable via the simulator PyBullet \cite{coumans2019}. \cref{fig:scenes} shows the specified ROI and constraint overlayed on the images, the 3D projected points for each region, and the optimized base placements.
 The hyperparameters used for the optimization in our experiments are tabulated in \cref{tab:hyperparameters}.